exasol-labs/exasol-labs-community-edition/README.md

 ---

-### 2️⃣ Run Your First Queries
+### 2️⃣ Run Your First SQL Query

-On the desktop, you’ll find convenient shortcuts for managing your Exasol environment:

-- Click on the **Databases** tab.
+- Click on **SQL Commander** in the Menu Bar and open a **New SQL Commander**
+- Select the Database Connection **Exasol (Local)** and copy the following SQL Statement into the window: `SELECT 'Hello, Exasol Community Edition!'
+AS WELCOME_MESSAGE;`
+- Submit the SQL Query by clicking the far left green play button.
+- ✅ If you see the message returned, you're all set — your Exasol Community Edition is fully operational. 🎉

 ---